socalrug/hackathon-2022-04/presentation/presentation_guidelines.md

 ## Presentations

-All teams will need to make a presentation covering their work during the hackathon, highlighting the *insights*, *visualizations*, and/or *presentation* they developed during the event.
+All teams will need to make a presentation covering their work during the hackathon, highlighting the *insights*, *visualizations*, *analysis* and/or *presentation* they developed during the event.

 * Each team should prepare a PDF version of their presentation, produced with any software package (e.g. PowerPoint, Keynote, Shiny RMarkdown, etc.)
-* Presentations must be submitted by 1:30 PM on Sunday.
-Submission details will be covered at the hackathon.
 * Each team will have 5 minutes to present.
 Due to the number of teams that will present and time restrictions, presentations will be stopped promptly at 5 minutes.
-* There is no specific limit to the number of pages/slides for presentations as long as the presentation can fit within the 5 minute time limit.
+* There is no specific limit to the number of pages/slides for presentations as long as the presentation can fit within the 5-minute time limit.
-* Each team will present from a team member’s laptop to the main projector screen in the presentation room.
+* Presentations will be made from the computer and projector in the presentation room.
+If a personal computer is needed, you will need to be approved before 12:30 PM on Sunday.
+You will have one additional minute to connect the personal computer to the projector, however, if it takes longer the time will be taken out of your presentation time.
 * Teams that use interactive visualizations should embed a screenshot of the visualization in their PDF presentation, and show the actual visualization during the presentation.
+They will need to submit the interactive visualization along with the PDF presentation.
+Ideally, these teams should be able to present without using a personal computer.

 ## Submit your work to the repo

-* Each team will submit GitHub handle that will be authorized to commit directly to the repo.
-* There is a folder, 'presentations' that will have a folder for each team.
-* Please commit you code and slides to the repo before the start of the presentations.
-* If you have problems committing your presentation to the GitHub repo, coordinate with one of the event organizers that can do it for you.
+* Presentations must be submitted no later than 12:30 PM on Sunday.
+* Late presentations may result in team disqualification.
+* Presentations are to be emailed to [hackathon2022@jppeach.com](mailto:hackathon2022@jppeach.com).
+* The filename of the presentation should be your group name.
+* After the hackathon, people like to look at the work that other teams did.
+We strongly encourage you to submit all of the work product that was created.
+This would be things such as code, markdown scripts, PowerPoint slides, figures, and anything else that was generated during the event.

 ## Tips for presentations:

-* We will have 1.5 hour set aside specifically for preparing presentations after lunch on Sunday, from 1:30 — 3:00 PM.
+* We will have 1.5 hours set aside specifically for preparing presentations after lunch on Sunday, from 1:30 — 3:00 PM.
-* However, be thinking about your presentation throughout the event and start preparations early.
+* Think about your presentation throughout the event and start preparations early.
 * Simple and clear presentations are often more effective than more complex presentations.
+* Provide context for your work and then present one or two important findings.
+* Focus the presentation on one or two facts that you would want someone to remember a week from now and a single message that you would want them to remember six months from now.
 * Teams only have 5 minutes to present so strive to present a clear message that can be delivered within the time limit.
 This likely translates to presentations with 2 or 3 slides.
-* Decide in advance which laptop your team will be present from.
 * Decide in advance who will speak during the presentation.
+It is generally best to have a single presenter.
 * Practice your presentation at least one time to get a feel for timing and content.